Don’t let rewards slip away from your everyday retail and shopping purchases

 New offer of 10,000 bonus points on sign up.
 Offer ends 30 September 2016.

-- How to compare Retail Rewards Credit Cards
+1. How Do Retail Rewards Credit Cards Work?

 A credit card has a spending limit on it.
 Called a ‘credit limit’, it is assigned to cardholders based on their financial details and capacity to repay debt.
 Some credit card users like a small credit limit, so that there credit card spending doesn’t get out of control, while at the other end of the spectrum, some credit card users like a high credit limit because they have the necessary financial discipline and they wish to put big ticket items on their retail rewards credit cards — earning masses of reward points in the process.

 Credit limits can often be extended, especially for customers who’ve had the card already for some time and have kept up with the minimum repayments.
 Contact your credit card provider to request any change to your credit limit.

 If you want a large credit limit, apply for a credit card with a high maximum credit limit.
 Premium cards such as platinum credit cards typically have high credit limits to suit high-spend customers.